ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why creators think they can outsmart machines
+   - Exploring the absurdity of algorithmic rituals
    - Finding the satirical angle
    - Making it relatable and timeless